NavigationContentFooter

 mysql_secure_installation

-• Enter current password for root: Press Enter for none.
+• Enter current password for root: Press Enter if none is set.

 • Set root password?
 Y